wkoiking/proteaaudio-test/README.md

 % stack build
 ~~~

-When compiling `proteaaudio` alone, the error will not occur.
+When the code depends only on `proteaaudio`, the error does not occur.
 Which can be checked by:

 ~~~